 We all need more greens in our diet, that’s for sure!
 Kale is full of many important nutrients, but it is especially good because it contains HUGE amounts of vitamins K, A, and C. Plus, it also has a lot of manganese as well.
 It really is a nutrient-dense food.
 Lots of antioxidants, anti-inflammatory, and anti-cancer nutrients.

 It can have a slightly bitter taste, which is why a lot of people don’t like it.
 But, even if you don’t like it, I recommend trying to eat it if at all possible, just because it is such a powerhouse of nutrition!

 The addition of tostones to this recipe makes for a delightful treat!
 Learn how to make tostones here.

-Kale is considered a “goitrogenic” food, so it is advised to only eat it if it’s cooked, especially if you have thyroid problems.
+Historically, kale is considered a “goitrogenic” food, so it is advised to only eat it if it’s cooked, especially if you have thyroid problems.
 However, I know there is some debate of “goitrogenic” foods and I wrote an extensive post about this myth/fact that you can read here.

 Wilted Kale With Balsamic Dressing

 - 2 tbsp. apple cider vinegar or fresh lemon juice